Theory of the Strange Metal Sr$_3$Ru$_2$O$_7$

 In the scenario we have outlined, non-degenerate hot fermions are important even at low temperatures at the critical field.
-In this case, as noted in \S\ref{sec:zerofield}, ch $\to$ ch scattering gives an additional contribution to the residual, temperature-independent resistivity.
+In this case, as noted above, elastic ch $\to$ ch scattering gives an additional contribution to the residual, temperature-independent resistivity.
 A strong peak in the residual resistivity at the critical field is indeed seen in the data \cite{Grigera329}.
+Furthermore, the Lorenz ratio at low temperatures shows increased elastic scattering at the critical field \cite{PhysRevLett.97.067005}.

-The above discussion is purely in terms of the fermionic band structure.
+Our discussion has been purely in terms of the fermionic band structure.
 Direct contributions to transport and thermodynamics from quantum critical collective modes is not necessary to explain the data, as considered in \cite{rostA,Mackenzie2012quantum}.
 Nonetheless, we mention two ways in which such bosonic physics could additionally be present.
 Firstly, quantum critical fluctuations of an overdamped bosonic order parameter with $z_B = 2$ in two dimensions would contribute to a logarithmic specific heat at low temperatures \cite{PhysRevB.48.7183}.
 Secondly, order parameter fluctuations provide an additional scattering mechanism.
-A different source of $T$-linear scattering will be called for at the lowest temperatures if $W_\text{h}$ does not in fact collapse down to 1K at the critical field (as we assumed above).
-Indeed, at the critical field the slope of the $T$-linear resistivity changes below $\sim 20$K \cite{Bruin804}, suggestive of an additional scattering mechanism.
-Regarding this final point, however, the geometry of the hot Fermi pockets changes significantly as the critical field is approached \cite{toapp}, and this will also change the slope of the resistivity.
+A different source of $T$-linear scattering will be called for at the lowest temperatures if $W_\text{h}$ does not in fact collapse down to around 1K at the critical field (as we assumed above).

-\section{Scattering into a divergent density of states}
+\subsection{Scattering into a divergent density of states}